Chengdu Sichuan, China Travel Guide

 Your Chengdu culinary adventure features these iconic dishes.

 Silken tofu in a fiery, numbing, savory sauce with minced meat.
 Found in almost any Sichuan restaurant.
-Its complex taste profile is a cuisine hallmark.
+Its complex combination of flavors is a cuisine hallmark.

 A characteristic dish of Sichuan cuisine.